systemd/mkosi/mkosi/resources/mkosi.md

 followed by the image specific configuration.
 Several "universal" settings apply to the main image and all its subimages and cannot be configured separately in subimages.
-The following settings are universal and cannot be configured in subimages (except for settings which take a collection of values which can be extended in subimages but not overridden):
+The following settings are universal and cannot be configured in subimages:

 - `Profile=`
 - `Distribution=`